jpverkamp/blog/content/programming/programming-praxis/2013-01-16-translate-csv-to-html.md

 This is a bit more complicated, but only a bit.
 The interesting parts to note are that if we see an escape, we just skip over (buffering) the next character.
 That way, we can skip right past things like \".
 Technically, we could read ahead (like we have to do in the third part of this anyways) and skip the state entirely, but I think this way is cleaner.

 To show the other way though, consider the third part where a string mode block ends.
 There are three possible endings here (each of which could be states, but I'm demonstrating both methods).
-Either you have a comma after the quote and you go on to another item on this line, you have a newline (I need to but haven't dealt with \r or \r\n {{< wikipedia "line endings" >}}.
+Either you have a comma after the quote and you go on to another item on this line, you have a newline (I need to but haven't dealt with \r or \r\n [[wiki:line endings]]().
 For now, this is Unix (including OS X) only.), or you have an error.
 One interesting thing to note: this system actually allows for multiline strings.
 So these two would be equivalent:

 ```css
 "hello